amirpooyan-r/segmented-proxy/examples/EXPERIMENTS.md

 ```
 What it means:
 - The proxy sent the request to the upstream proxy.
+It does not connect to the website directly in this step.

 ## 5) Segment HTTPS CONNECT only
 What to run (start the proxy with a rule):